 Let’s talk about metacognition for what it often is: verbalising what you are thinking

 Abigail Hawkins, a SENCO for 25+ years, is now the director of SENsible SENCO and SENDCO solutions.
 She created her companies and their websites to help out all SENCOs across the UK, knowing how hard their role can be.
-Our education specialist Thomas interviewed her about her experience and tips concerning metacognition, and how to keep it simple and effective.
+We interview Abigail about her extensive experience and to gather her practical tips on metacognition, focussing on how to keep it both simple and effective.

 What all students need, but SEN students in particular, is role models.
 Basically they require a teacher to talk about what’s going through their heads as they are writing an answer to a question, or solving a maths problem.
 Especially with SEN students it’s all about modelling.
 So If you are modelling a maths question, don’t just write down the answer, but also explain what the process is, and how you got to the right answer.